How to Address Wear & Abrasion in Cement & Mineral Processes

 Durable Metal Materials of Construction

-When handling cement materials, valves are afforded greater durability if they are constructed from abrasion-resistant metals.
+When handling heavy-duty materials, valves are afforded greater durability if they are constructed from abrasion-resistant metals.
 Those include 400 BHN abrasion-resistant steel, chromium carbide, and even other stronger metals, depending on application.

-As detailed above, Vortex identified a need in the cement industry for improved product design, in order to address common causes of equipment failure.
-Several of our largest and longest-standing clients are multinational companies within the cement industry.
-Those include LafargeHolcim, Heidelberg Cement, Quikrete, Cemex, and Buzzi Unicem, among others.
+As detailed above, Vortex identified a need in these industries for improved product design, in order to address common causes of equipment failure.
+Several of our largest and longest-standing clients are multinational companies within the cement, minerals and mining industries.
+Those include LafargeHolcim, Heidelberg Cement, Quikrete, Cemex, Buzzi Unicem, Vale and Rio Tinto, among others.

 Staying true to our design philosophy, Vortex couples robust metal materials of construction with unique design to protect against erosive wear, impact wear, and other forms of abrasion to material contact areas.